Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Neural Quantum States

 where $p$ is the training iteration and $S_{k k^\prime}$ is the S-matrix given by

 and $\mathcal{F}_k$ is given by

 with $O_k(s)$ defined as

 Metropolis-Hastings (MH) sampling was used for computing expectation values.
-The thermalization time was configured to $200$ sweeps and samples were taken one sweep apart, where the sweep size is equal to the number of visible spins.
+The thermalization time was configured to $200$ MH sweeps and samples were taken one sweep apart.
 The number of training iterations was between $300$ and $600$ iterations and the learning rate $\eta = 0.005$.
 For the sampling settings and regularization two different sets of parameters were used depending on the number of spins and $\alpha$, which is given in Table \ref{tab:nspins_alpha_lowhigh}.
 There is a set with 'low' which corresponds to $2000$ MC samples and 'high' corresponds to $10000$ MC samples.
 Also the regularization is different for these two sets and is given by:

 where $\epsilon(p) = \max(\epsilon, \epsilon_0 \cdot b^p)$.
 For low, $\epsilon = 0.0001$, $b = 0.9$ and $\epsilon_0 = 100$ and for high $\epsilon = 0.001$, $b = 0.85$ and $\epsilon_0 = 10$.